 Spreadsheets of data are available to download.
 The data tables list each utility’s residential and non-residential water, wastewater, and residential irrigation rate structure details, inside and outside town limits, as well as the monthly-equivalent bills computed at different consumption levels.
-All rates data displayed on the NC Water and Wastewater Rates Dashboard are available in these downloadable Microsoft Excel files.
+All rates data displayed on the NC Water and Wastewater Rates Dashboard are available.
+2023 rate tables are an interactive display in Tableau and past rate tables are provided as downloadable Microsoft Excel files.

 View a Utility’s Rate Sheet

-View the interactive NC Water and Wastewater Rates Dashboard.Download Full Report for North Carolina Water And Wastewater Rates Information Download Spreadsheet View The Dashboard
+View the interactive NC Water and Wastewater Rates Dashboard.Download The Resource View The Dashboard

 The University of North Carolina at Chapel Hill believes everyone in our community deserves equal access to information.
 North Carolina Water And Wastewater Rates Information is available to provide data to make decisions for public policy.
 We are committed to creating an inclusive digital experience.
 If you are unable to access this information, please contact the Environmental Finance Center for more options.